 “Who are you trying to impress anyway?” asks one.
 “You don’t want to just look exactly as yourself?” wonders the other.

-What I don’t dare to tell them because it’s far more complicated; is that while truly, how I look to others has finally come to mean less and less to me over the decades, still, how I am seen, heard and understood by others is the tricky one that I am still working hard daily to brush off.
+What I don’t dare to tell them because it’s far more complicated; is that while, truly, how I look to others has finally come to mean less and less to me over the decades – still, how I am reviewed by others still has an impact on me and I am still working hard daily to evolve past that.